xgcssch/SystaComfortPrometheusExporter/README.md

 As a result, Klaus Schmidinger decoded the protocol which every *SystaComfort* Controler sends to the Remote portal.
 He developed a perl script which decoded the data and produced RRD graphs.

 As time goes by and technology advances further, i decided to rewrite the perl script and build an exporter for [Prometheus](https://prometheus.io/), a time-series Database specialized in storing metrics.
 The data contained in Prometheus can later be viewed and analyzed in tools like [Grafana](https://grafana.com).
+# *SystaComfort* and Modbus TCP
+This project uses a complicated and undocumented method to get access to the monitored data.
+A much better approach would be to use an offically supported interface.
+Fortunately this way is open to users of the *SystaComfort* Controller with a hardware version starting at Revision 2 - manufacturing date ~2016.
+The Revision can easyly be determined with a look at the board.
+Revision 1 has just one *LAN* connector.
+Starting with Revision 2 it has two connectors.
+If you are lucky to have this newer version, you can query and control the unit with an *Modbus TCP* Controller.

+Further information for the *SystaComfort* *Modbus TCP* interface can be found [here](https://mam-prod.paradigma.de/pinaccess/pinaccess.do?pinCode=6om1uCSh0OKd).
+To use the interface, a software upgrade to the latest version may be required.

+Thanks to Boris Bartenstein of *Paradigma* for sharing this information.

 # Requirements
 Before you start, be sure you need some things: